How to Choose a Garage Door?

 - Remove rust: if you can see any visual signs of rusting on any part of your unit, then it is time to do some work.
 After using sandpaper to remove the rust, a coat of exterior latex is added to prevent further rusting

 - Painting: it is the idea to wash and paint your garage door during summer months.
 Steel and aluminum door can be washed easily with household detergent.
 Steel doors should be painted with 100 percent acrylic latex exterior paint, no oil based paint.
 Make sure you clean the door first so that it is free of dirt or oil.

 Proper summer time maintenance can help keep your items away from extreme temperature changes and also extend the life of your garage door.

 Garage Door Sensors and Sunlight

-Did you get home, parked your car in the garage, hit the wall button to shut it, and halfway through it stopped, and reversed back up?
-You have checked that nothing blocks the sensors’ beam and made sure all wires are connected properly, and still, the same thing happens over and over again?
+Did you get home, park your car in the garage, hit the wall button to shut it, and halfway through it stopped, and reversed back up?
+You have checked that nothing is blocking the sensors’ beam and made sure all wires are connected properly, and still, the same thing happens over and over again?

 It May Be Caused by Sunlight

 Sunlight can interfere with the sensors’ beam and cause them to act as if an object blocks them.
 Many years ago, sensors weren’t common.
 Nowadays, for safety reasons, most garage doors have them.
 The sensors only work when the door is in the process of closing.
 If something prevents the sensors from pointing directly at each other, and hence, break the beam, the photocell will reverse the door from closing to opening.
 If this problem keeps reoccurring, and the door won’t shut, simply press and hold the wall button continually until the door is fully closed.
 As soon as the door passes the sensors’ line, the sunlight won’t interfere with the beam anymore and the door will remain shut.